-Impairment provisions of £77,175 (2021: £95,494) are held in respect of these mortgages, see note 1.
+Specific impairment provisions of £37,812 (2022: £77,175) are held in respect of these mortgages, see note 1.

-Interest Rate Risk
+Market Risk (Interest Rate Risk)

-This is the risk that the value of, or income from, assets and liabilities change adversely, as a consequence of movements in interest rates.
-The Society is susceptible to interest rate risk due to the differing interest rate characteristics and maturity profile of its mortgage and savings products.
-The risk, which includes basis risk, is managed using conservative Board approved limits, offsetting assets and liabilities and the use of financial derivative instruments where appropriate in accordance with the Financial Risk Management Policy.
-This is regularly reviewed by the Assets & Liabilities Committee and approved by the Board.
+This is the risk that the value of, or income from, assets and liabilities change adversely, as a consequence of movements in interest rates including market rates.
+The Society manages interest rate risk arising from the differing interest rate characteristics and maturity profile of its mortgage and savings products by maintaining a Board approved Financial Risk Management Policy (FRMP).
+This policy defines the Society's risk appetite for interest rate risk (including basis risk), includes clear limits and triggers for off-setting assets and liabilities and allows for the use of financial derivative instruments where appropriate.
+The FRMP is reviewed annually by the Assets & Liabilities Committee and is recommended to the Board for approval.